ForestPulse/documentation/Architecture/SetupNotes.md

 What do we need?
 * A pod or a VM image that provides a stable environment to be run
 * Additional files have been already uploaded to the server and are stored in `fp-nfs/input`

+## Additional Information

+It would be advisable to install `nano` and `tmux` on the control plane.

+* `nano` is a text editor for quick fixes and useful if someone is not familiar with `vim` motions.

+* `tmux` is used to create sessions that persist over time, thus eliminating the need to be connected via `ssh` the entire time a process (e.g. a local Nextflow call) is being executed.